eddie-knight/slimmyorm/README.md

 current_user = slimmyorm.Select('*', 'users', name=username).one()
 ```

+*****

 ## Search

 `search(self, table, name=False, db_id=False where=False)`

 Sometimes you just need to find an item by name.
 Or by id.
-That should be way easier than it is with more robust tools.
+That should be simple... but robust tools make simple tasks extremely complicated.

 Example of searching by name and id:
 ```